Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 and it will be proxied to `someService` with the authentication header automatically added.

-## Binding to Services in a CloudFoundry Environment
+## Binding to Services in a Cloud Foundry Environment

 In the above examples the service URLs are hardcoded, whereas in your applications you may want to bind to services in a Cloud  Foundry environment using environment variables.
 The [*services*][1] module will help you do this:

 ```js
 var url = require('url')